BrachioSec/Super-Hasher/README.md

 ## Features

-- Splits input string into 5 parts
+- reverses the word
-- Hashes each part with a unique algorithm (MD5, SHA1, SHA256, SHA3_512, BLAKE2b)
+- Hashes each characther with a unique algorithm (MD5, SHA1, SHA256, SHA3_512, BLAKE2b)
 - Shuffles and concatenates hashed parts for obfuscation
 - Simple command-line interface